 While WGBS data allowed us to unbiasedly identify MHBs across the entire genome, the 61 sets of data did not represent the full diversity of human cell/tissue types.
-To validate the presence of MHBs in a wider range of human tissues and culture cells, we examined 101 published reduced representation bisulfite sequencing (RRBS) datasets from ENCODE cell lines and tissue samples, as well as 637 sets of Infinium HumanMethylation450 BeadChip (HM450K) data including 11 human normal tissues from TCGA project.
-The ENCODE RRBS data sets were generated with short (36bp) Illumina sequencing reads, greatly limiting the length of methylation haplotypes that can be called.
+To validate the presence of MHBs in a wider range of human tissues and cultured cells, we examined 101 published reduced representation bisulfite sequencing (RRBS) datasets from the ENCODE project that included cell line and normal tissue samples, as well as 637 published Infinium HumanMethylation450K BeadChip (HM450K) datasets from the TCGA project that included 11 human cancer tissues.
+The RRBS data sets were generated with short (36bp) Illumina sequencing reads, greatly limiting the length of methylation haplotypes that can be called.
 Similarly, Illumina methylation arrays only report average CpG methylation of all DNA molecules in a sample, preventing a methylation linkage disequilibrium analysis.
-Therefore, we calculated the pairwise correlation coefficient of adjacent CpG methylation levels across different sample sets for block partitioning.
-Note that the presence of such correlated methylation blocks is a necessary but not sufficient condition for MHBs (Supplementary Fig. 3a).
+Therefore, we calculated the Pearson’s correlation coefficient from methylation levels of adjacent CpGs across different sample sets for block partitioning.
+Note that the presence of such correlated methylation blocks is a necessary but not sufficient condition for MHBs (Supplementary Figure 3a).
 Nonetheless, the absence of correlated methylation blocks in these data would invalidate the pattern of MHBs.
-We identified 23,517 and 2,212 correlated methylation blocks from ENCODE RRBS and TCGA HM450K array data respectively, among which 8,920 and 1,258 have significant overlaps with WGBS-defined MHBs.
-Additionally, we observed significantly higher correlation among the CpGs within the MHB regions compared CpG loci outside MHBs in HM450K and RRBS dataset (Supplementary Fig. 3b), further supporting the block-like organization of local CpG co-methylation across a wide variety of cells and tissues.
-Taken together, the MHBs that we identified represent a distinct class of genomic feature where local CpG methylation is established or removed in a highly coordinated manner at the level of single DNA molecules, presumably due to the processive activities of the related enzymes coupled with the local density of CpG dinucleotides.
+We identified 23,517 and 2,212 correlated methylation blocks from RRBS and HM450K data respectively, among which 8,920 and 1,258 have significant overlaps with WGBS-defined MHBs.
+Additionally, we observed significantly higher correlation (r2) among the CpGs within the MHB regions compared CpG loci outside MHBs in HM450K and RRBS dataset (Supplementary Figure 3b), further supporting the block-like organization of local CpG co-methylation across a wide variety of cells and tissues.
+Taken together, the MHBs that we have identified represent a distinct class of genomic feature where local CpG methylation is established or removed in a highly coordinated manner at the level of single DNA molecules, presumably due to the processive activities of the related enzymes coupled with the local density of CpG dinucleotides.

 Co-localization of methylation haplotype blocks with known regulatory elements.
-The MHBs established by 61 sets of WGBS data appear to represent a distinct type of genomic feature that partially overlaps with multiple well-documented genomic elements (Figure 1d, Supplementary Fig.1).
+The MHBs established by 61 sets of WGBS data appear to represent a distinct type of genomic feature that partially overlaps with multiple well-documented genomic elements (Figure 1d).
 Among all the methylation blocks, 60,828 (41.1%) were located in intergenic regions while 87,060 (58.9%) regions in transcribed regions.
-These MHBs were significantly (p-value<10-6) enriched in enhancers (enrichment factor=7.6), super enhancers (enrichment factor=2.3), promoter regions (enrichment factor=14.5), CpG islands (enrichment factor=70.4) and imprinted genes (enrichment factor=54.6).
+These MHBs were significantly (P<10-6) enriched in enhancers (enrichment factor=7.6), super enhancers (enrichment factor=2.3), promoter regions (enrichment factor=14.5), CpG islands (enrichment factor=70.4) and imprinted genes (enrichment factor=54.6).
 In addition, we observed modest depletion in the lamina-associated domains (LAD) 20 and the large organized chromatin K9 modifications (LOCK) regions21 (46% and 37% of the expected values), modest enrichment in TAD22.
 Importantly, we observed a strong (26-fold) enrichment in VMR (Figure 1e), suggesting that increased epigenetic variability in a cell population or tissue can be coordinated locally among hundreds of thousands of genomic regions23.
-We further examined a subset of MHBs that do not overlap with CpG islands, and observed a consistent enrichment pattern (Figure 1e), suggesting that local CpG density alone does not account for the enrichment.
+We further examined a subset of MHBs that do not overlap with CpG islands, and observed a consistent enrichment pattern (Figure 1e, Supplementary Figure 1c), suggesting that local CpG density alone does not account for the enrichment.